 “Never feel like you can’t learn from people.”

 Despite Marcia’s success in producing and writing plays, she still faces a number of challenges such as financing and outreach.
 Marcia manages and operates her own production company known as Marcia Brown Productions and in doing so she assumes all of the financial responsibility and does not receive any external funding.
 With little resources, there have been times when she has had to settle for less than she would have liked.
 In order to put money into her productions and help balance the books, Marcia also works a full-time job and has to juggle her time accordingly.
 Marcia has had to keep a keen eye on where her resources go and on what projects to undertake.
 “You can’t be everywhere because even when you are everywhere you are not touching everybody.”

 “People always tell you what you’re not doing but they don’t know how hard it is.”

 Even while still growing as a producer and writer, Marcia recognizes the need to help young children develop their talents.
 Marcia helps to encourage children with her annual event, Pickney Sinting; a performance showcase for children ages 3 – 18.
 All funds raised from Pickney Sinting go back into scholarships.
-In addition to this event, for the past seven years Marcia has personally been giving scholarships to the Jamaican Canadian Association (JCA) and disadvantaged students.
+In addition to this event, for the past seven years, Marcia has personally been giving scholarships to the Jamaican Canadian Association (JCA) and disadvantaged students.
 Guidelines, selection criteria, and scholarship applications can be found here.
-Marcia also supports the United Achiever’s Service.
+Marcia also supports the United Achiever’s Community Service (UACS).